Wolverine Blues

 Wolverine Blues is the third studio album by Swedish death metal band Entombed, released on 31 August 1993 by Earache Records.
-This album saw the return of vocalist L.G Petrov, who appeared on the band’s debut album.
-The album displays a completely different sound from previous releases, combining elements of hard rock, heavy metal, and hardcore punk while still retaining much of their traditional, death metal roots, in a style that would later be known as death 'n' roll.
+It saw the return of vocalist LG Petrov, who had appeared on the band's debut album.

+The album displays a completely different sound from previous releases, incorporating elements of hard rock and heavy metal while still retaining much of their traditional death metal roots, in a style that would later be known as death 'n' roll.
 The band also adopted a mid-tempo groove metal style for this release, similar to that of American band Pantera.

+The title of the album (and titular song) were not inspired by the Marvel Comics character Wolverine, but rather by James Ellroy’s novel the Big Nowhere, which features a serial killer who identifies with the animal.